sandialabs/capp/README.md

 ### Accepting a New Package Version

+After a developer is done modifying a package, the natural next step is getting the application repository to accept and point to the new modified version of the package.
-One key function is updating which version of a package the application repository points to, This is done by the `capp commit` command, which will update the git URL and git commit that the application repository points to.
+This is done by the `capp commit` command, which will update the git URL and git commit that the application repository points to.